saranyad15/trip-advisor-clone/README.md

 🛠️HTML: Structure of the webpage
 🖌️CSS: Styling and layout of the page

-## How to Run Locally
+## How to View
-Clone the repository to your local machine:
+You can access my trip advisor website by visiting [] Feel free to explore the content and get in touch!

 ## Contributing
 Feel free to fork the repository, make changes, and submit pull requests.
 Any contributions or improvements are welcome!